 Overcoming a Drug Addiction

 To end an addiction to schedule 1 drugs, you want professional help.
-At Serenity House Detox, you can get medical attention as you begin the journey to complete recovery.
+At Serenity House Detox & Recovery, you can get medical attention as you begin the journey to complete recovery.
 Clients can expect all of the following in detox:

 Schedule 1 drugs are highly addictive, but there is a way to end that addiction for good.
-In both Fort Lauderdale and West Palm Beach, Florida, Serenity House Detox holds the key to your recovery.
+In both Fort Lauderdale and Jupiter, Florida, Serenity House Detox & Recovery holds the key to your recovery.
 Call 866-294-5306 and take the first steps to overcoming addiction.